mpv-player/mpv/DOCS/man/vo.rst

         Selects the colorspace that chafa will render graphics with.
         Can be one of the below list as per chafa's documentation.

+        auto (Default)
+            Infers the best canvas mode to use based on what your terminal supports.
         truecolor (Default)
             Truecolor (sRGB)
         256